 Put it to work

 Researchers suggest we’re distracted by good weather outside because it makes us think about outdoor activities we could be doing, rather than working.
-Try sending staff outside for 5- or 10-minute breaks to enjoy the sunshine so they don’t feel deprived of the good weather by being stuck inside.
+Try sending employees outside for 5- or 10-minute breaks to enjoy the sunshine so they don’t feel deprived of the good weather by being stuck inside.

 We’re prone to lack of sunshine during winter months